A casual Japanese pub serving drinks and a variety of food

 How to eat at an izakaya

 Food at an izakaya is meant to be shared.
 You can order a variety of dishes, and when they arrive each guest will be given a torizara.
 This is a small plate used when choosing the portion you want from the main plate served to the group.
 For example, if you ordered noodles and karaage (Japanese fried chicken), you would place them on your own torizara before eating.

 Izakaya offer a wide range of foods.
 Some izakaya specialize in fish or meat while others may feature regional favorites.
 Some items that are available at most izakaya are sashimi platters, karaage, yakisoba noodles and edamame (green pod soybeans), which pair well with beer and sake.
 During the colder months, many izakaya restaurants serve nabe, or hot pot, a one-pot dish cooked at the table served from the pot directly.
 In addition to the standard Japanese fare at an izakaya, you can find a variety of Western dishes available such as french fries and chicken wings.

 What to drink an an izakaya

 Izakaya can be found near any major train station in Japan.
 The izakaya chain Watami can be found throughout Japan and features a picture menu for easy ordering.
 Uoya Icho is a chain of izakaya from Hokkaido specializing in fish and other Hokkaido foods.
-Visitors to Kyoto should stop by Waraiya for some Kyoto style dishes.
+Visitors to Kyoto should stop by Waraiya for some charcoal grilled chicken.
 If you're in Osaka, pay a visit to Ishin in the Tenma neighborhood.
 Visitors to Tokyo can find izakaya near any of the major stations throughout the city.